Hotel Glasgow Monceau is a charming 3-star hotel located in the heart of 17th century Paris near Parc Monceau

 Batignolles Square : From Hotel Glasgow Monceau, turn left on Félicité Street.
 Go straight to reach the boulevard Pereire and go on your right.
 Join Pont Cardinet train station and then turn left to reach Batignolles square, a romantic garden with waterfalls, caves, a rotunda and a small and lovely lake.

-We are pleased to share with you our best addresses in the area!
+We are pleased to share with you our favourite restaurants in the area!

 Le Bouchon et l'Assiette : Mentioned by the Michelin guide, this restaurant - wine bar will seduce you with its tasty, hearty and neat cuisine.
 For wine, you can choose from more than 50 bottles selected by the house.
 127 rue Cardinet - 01 42 27 83 93.